 The city’s original theme park, Ocean Park, had opened back in 1977 – with its very Hong Kong mix of rollercoasters and cute animals.
 Then Disneyland happened.
 In September 2005, the local Magic Kingdom arrived on the scene, the smallest of Disney’s theme parks.
 It was specially tailored to the Chinese market: in homage to Hong Kong’s love of all things spooky, its Halloween celebrations are considerably more hardcore than in Walt’s other worlds.

-These traditional bat-winged boats have returned to Hong Kong’s harbour in recent years.
+Instantly recognisable symbols of Hong Kong, these traditional bat-winged boats have returned to the harbour in recent years.
 The Duk Ling, built in Macau in 1955, and the two Aqua Luna junks (built in 2006 and 2017 by one of Hong Kong’s last wooden-boat builders) are now highly photogenic icons of the past set against the city’s futuristic backdrop.

 The Star Ferry and Queen’s piers in Central were demolished in 2006 and 2008, as part of ongoing land reclamation.
 The razing was preceded by months of protest.
-Nostalgia, and issues about Hong Kong’s identity, had raised heritage awareness: the term ‘collective memory’ entered the SAR’s public consciousness.
+Nostalgia, and issues about these important symbols of Hong Kong, had raised heritage awareness: the term ‘collective memory’ entered the SAR’s public consciousness.

 In September 1998, McDonald’s launched a meal promotion selling Snoopy figures variously dressed in 28 national costumes.
 Mayhem ensued as the city went collectible crazy: police were required to control unruly queues.
 Baffled experts attributed the low-end consumer desire, and profiteering, to the Asian financial crisis.